EE2dev/startext/README.md

 An animation of text lines based on d3.js and [this amazing codepen from Blake Bowen](https://codepen.io/osublake/pen/RLOzxo).

-To use it simply copy [the example from this block](https://bl.ocks.org/ee2dev/66c18f6626e186db0c252a57fceb5327) and adjust the `myIntro` Array.
+If you want to use it with your text, simply copy [the example from this block](https://bl.ocks.org/ee2dev/66c18f6626e186db0c252a57fceb5327) and adjust the `myIntro` array.
+It contains pages with text lines which will be animated.
+The `myIntro` array is an array of array of strings.
+Each array of strings is displayed on one page.
+Each string is animated on one line.
 For example:

 ```